10 Oldest National Parks In The US

 Founded in 1910

-Glacier National Park is linked with Canada’s Waterton Lakes, making them the first international peace park.
-The park was created more than a hundred years ago to keep safe the habitats of rare animals like lynx and grizzly bears.
-Surprisingly, it’s not easy to see glaciers up close there because as of 2015, there were only 26 glaciers left in the park.
+Glacier National Park is linked to Canada’s Waterton Lakes, making it the first international peace park.
+The park was created more than a hundred years ago to protect the habitats of rare animals like lynx and grizzly bears.
+Surprisingly, it’s not easy to see glaciers up close there because, as of 2015, there were only 26 glaciers left in the park.

 4. Mesa Verde National Park, Colorado